RMASBench/RMASBench/README.md

 	cd RSLB2/boot
 	./start.sh -h

 You can now launch an example scenario using any of the included algorithms.
-When testing, include the "*-v*" flag to enable the simulation viewer.
-For example, you can run the example scenario with agents coordinated by the MaxSum algorithm:
+When testing, include the `-v` flag to enable the simulation viewer.
+For example, you can run the example scenario with the included example experiment configuration by running:

+	./start.sh -v -c example -m paris -s example-nopolice

+This will start a simulation of the example paris scenario without blockades nor police forces.
+Alternatively, you can run with the police forces and blockades enabled by running the following (notice the `-b` switch which enables blockades, as well as the change of the scenario file to use):

-	./start.sh -v -a MaxSum
+	./start.sh -v -b -c example -m paris -s example-police

 **Warning:** The first time you run a scenario of a map (default is "paris"), the simulator will pre-compute a number of things about the map.
 This process takes a lot of time, during which the program may seem to freeze.
-If you want to see the process, open a new terminal, move to the *RSLB2/boot* folder and execute:
+You can view the initial precomputation process by opening a new terminal, moving to the *RSLB2/boot* folder and executing:

 	tail -f logs/*/fire.log

+Once this process finishes, there will be a second precomputation step, but the progress for that one will show directly on the terminal where you launched the simulation from.

 Developing your coordination algorithm in RMASBench
 ---------------------------------------------